The Anatomy of Your Hair Explained

 If you have grey hair, that means this layer of hair lacks melanin to produce color.
 When you go to a stylist for all over color, highlights, ombre, or other color treatments, this is how your hair retains that color for weeks if not months at a time.

 Not only does this layer contain pigment but keratin additionally.
-Keratin is huge part of your hair strand as a whole with containing over 75 percent of this protein.
+Keratin is a huge part of your hair strand as a whole with containing over 75 percent of this protein.
 Keratin helps protect your hair from common elements, such as water.
 If your hair tends to feel heavy, this is also where that sensation is coming from.

 This is the scientific and chemical makeup of your hair, with our hair analyzers, we can detect so many different and unique things about your hair with its video streaming and 5-megapixel images.
 The hair analyzer can take a closer look at your cuticles to determine if your hair has the proper nutrients.
 Your stylist will be able to suggest a keratin treatment based on facts instead of guessing.
-Learn more about our amazing products and check back for our next blog all about hair condtions you may have.
+Learn more about our amazing products and check back for our next blog all about hair conditions you may have.